 \section{Estimates for the square function $S(u)$ of a solution}

-In this section we establish a one sided estimate of the square function in terms of boundary data and the nontangential maximal function.

-We fix an $h>1$, and an infinite strip $\Omega^h$ defined above, and let $u$ be an energy solution to \eqref{E:D-energy}, extended to be zero above height $h$.
-Due to the reductions we have made it suffices to work with a coefficient tensor satisfying $A_{00}=I_{N\times N}$.
+In this section we establish a one-sided estimate of the square-function in terms of boundary data and the nontangential maximal function.
+Fix some $h>1$, and recall the infinite strip $\Omega^h$ defined above.
+Also, let $u_h$ be the energy solution to \eqref{E:D-energy}, extended to be zero above the height $h$.
+Due to the reductions we have made, it suffices to work with a coefficient tensor satisfying $A_{00}=I_{N\times N}$.